Sakimori/TextChanger/README.md

 # Misc-Mods
 A collections of miscellaneous, semi-useful mods for Hollow Knight

+### The Readmes for the specific mods can be found in their coressponding folders

 ## How to Use
 ### To download a mod
 - Download the modding API by using the Modinstaller which can be found in the hollow knight discord.